ZDPLI/GPAssistant/README.md

   can access the assistant.
 - **Admin panel** for managing subscriptions.
 - **Russian and English locales** with a simple language switch.
+- **LM Studio style interface** with dark theme and adjustable decoding parameters such as temperature and top-p.

 The application detects a CUDA-enabled GPU and will use it automatically for faster inference.
 You can control how many layers of the model are offloaded to